Please note that due to COVID-19, some of our programs have been modified. Please contact us for more information at email@example.com.

 The Hanover Theatre is proud to provide opportunities for community and educational enrichment through our Community Fundraising Assistance Program, which supports the efforts of non profit organizations by donating a limited number of tickets to performances at our theatre.
 Requests that meet our guidelines and are granted will receive two tickets to a performance based on availability.

-If you would like your organization to be considered for a ticket donation, please complete this form.
+If you would like your organization to be considered for a ticket donation, please visit us on Donation Match..
 No phone calls, please.

 The Hanover Theatre Conservatory awards over $25,000 in scholarships each year for conservatory classes and youth summer programs.
 Scholarship awards are application-based and determined by financial need.